-Although Susan Wallace traveled with her husband quite a bit, she didn’t always relish the experience.
+Although Susan Wallace was known as a travel writer and traveled with her husband quite a bit, she didn’t always relish the experience.
 From seasickness to jostling around in a buckboard, Susan occasionally had a hard time with her travels.

 In The Storied Sea, she writes, “At first I was wofully seasick.”
 She doesn’t delve much into the details in her book, but she goes into great detail in a letter she wrote to her sister during that journey.